psyomn/notes/languages/java/java-basics.markdown

 difference is the color you use.
 Templates in essence are similar, but may a little more dynamic than your average stencil art.

-You are able to use the same functionality, but with different types.
+With templates, you are able to use the same functionality, but with different types.
 Templates are named like classes, but usually have angled brackets denoting what type they're taking in.
-Here is an example:
+Here is an example, that might now seem
+familiar:

 ~~~~java
     ArrayList<String> listOfStrings = new ArrayList<String>();
 ~~~~

-And of course, replacing _String_ with any other type (including user defined types as well) is perfectly legal.
-We will not discus about implementing our own templates.
+We know what an array list is, and possible operations it can support (such as `add`, `get` etc).
+All this functionality may be specified in an generic form.
+For example, we can say that a collection such as `ArrayList` contains elements of type `T`.
+And we can also remove these elements, or add them to the structure dynamically.